Hard is not impossible.

 -

 The fee structure for therapy at 14 Peaks is as follows.
 We stagger our prices to ensure that trauma treatment is accessible to everyone in need.
-As a teaching facility, we offer internships to Masters-level students, which allows us to provide excellent therapy at a more affordable rate.
+Each clinician has a few spots that are sliding scale.
+If there is not an opening, we can put you on the waitlist for a sliding scale appointment.

 The first price is for individuals and the second for couples.Kimberly Dunkin $200/$225